oliviawestmacottssw/SSW.Rules.Content/rules/do-you-manage-windows-update-services-through-virtual-machine-manager-vmm/rule.md

 ---

 You can use Virtual Machine Manager (VMM) to manage your Windows Update Services (WSUS) directly, instead of using the server management itself.

-​To find full explained instructions on how to set this up, see [here](https&#58;//docs.microsoft.com/en-us/system-center/vmm/update-server?view=sc-vmm-2019).
+To find full explained instructions on how to set this up, see [here](https&#58;//docs.microsoft.com/en-us/system-center/vmm/update-server?view=sc-vmm-2019).

 Before starting, you should take some things into consideration: